Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

 `docker pull [image]`.
 All containers have been previously downloaded for the workshop beforehand.

-??? tip "Use one container per process"
+??? tip "Tip: use one container per process"

     Using single containers for each process in your workflow is considered best practices for the following reasons: